 Management fee revenue increased by \$0.8 million due to a decrease in administrative premium credits issued throughout the year.
-Administrative expenses increased by \$0.3 million due to a \$0.3 million increase in salaries and benefits.
-Nonoperating revenues decreased by \$0.4 million due to a decrease in interest income.
+Administrative expenses increased by \$0.1 million due to a \$0.2 million decrease in salaries and benefits partially offset by a \$0.1 million increase in professional fees.
+Nonoperating revenues decreased by \$0.3 million due to a decrease in interest income.